U.S. Federal Bank Regulators Require Notifications For Material Cybersecurity Incidents - Technology - United States

 Background

 The rule was initially proposed in January 2021.
-In the intervening months, both President Biden and Federal Reserve Chair Powell have described cyber-attacks as a major threat to the private and public sectors.
+In the intervening months, both President Joe Biden and Federal Reserve Chair Jerome Powell have described cyberattacks as a major threat to the private and public sectors.
 In May 2021, President Biden issued an executive order to bolster federal cybersecurity standards.
-Congress, as part of its annual defense policy bill, is currently debating a proposal to require certain entities to report cyber intrusions to the federal government.
+Congress, as part of its annual defense policy bill, is debating a proposal to require certain entities to report cyberintrusions to the federal government.

 The agencies note the increasing frequency and severity of cyberattacks on the financial services industry as a key motivator for the rule.
 They write that the new rule will allow them to better detect and assess cybersecurity threats, facilitate assistance to victims, and provide information to other banks.